foreverphoenix/skyforge-wiki/guides-tutorials/lod-occlusion.md

 - Check all worldspaces (unless you are doing temporary LODs for Tamriel only).
 - Make sure only **Terrain LOD** is checked.

-{{< alert color="info" >}}The LOD Level 32 settings are specific for ACMOS, but the resulting files are mostly overwritten if you are using a different map overhaul.
-They should not break anything when ACMOS is not present.{{< /alert >}}
+> The LOD Level 32 settings are specific for ACMOS, but the resulting files are mostly overwritten if you are using a different map overhaul.
+They should not break anything when ACMOS is not present.
+{.is-info}

 **Gamma:** Depending on your landscape texture choice, the generated Terrain LOD may be too dark compared to close-up textures.
 For example, the STEP team sets gamma to `1.25` in combination with [Cathedral Landscapes](https://www.nexusmods.com/skyrimspecialedition/mods/21954).